 - Cut to the chase.
 Do away with the history, the background information, and the theories.
 Deliver the “how-to” right away.
 Remember, your learners are looking for just-in-time solutions.

 - Be direct.
-Do not try to deliver learning in the traditional eLearning format where every course has an introduction, a descriptive section, conclusion, and assignments.
+Do not try to deliver learning in the traditional eLearning format where every course has an introduction, a detailed section, conclusion, and assignments.

 Here are some more tips on how to create lean learning modules.